What are Probiotics and The Benefits of Probiotics - Teelixir

 Probiotics For Vaginal Health

 In addition to the gut microbiome, women also have a vaginal microbiome that plays a crucial role in protecting against invading pathogens.
 Probiotics are essential for maintaining a healthy vaginal microbiome.
 Factors like consuming excessive sugar and starch, using harsh pH-disrupting vaginal washes, taking medications or alcohol, and having a history of antibiotics can disrupt the vaginal microbiome.
-To support vaginal health, it's important to reduce refined sugars and carbohydrates, avoid chemical body washes and soaps, stay hydrated, take a daily probiotic, and consume a diet rich in prebiotic fiber, protein, fats, and antioxidants.
+To support vaginal health, it's important to reduce refined sugars and carbohydrates, avoid chemical body washes and soaps, stay hydrated, take a daily probiotic, and consume a diet rich in prebiotic fibre, protein, fats, and antioxidants.

 Probiotics for Hormone Health